Guidelines for planning a seminar

 Speakers employed by member companies must pay travel- and accommodation expenses themselves.

-Speakers from universities and research institutions might have their expenses covered.
+Speakers from universities, research institutions and students might have their expenses covered.
 This needs to be cleared with the secretariat.

 Travel expenses up to NOK 5000,- per person.
 I addition FORCE will pay the cost of accomodation.